Raishy/Ethereum-Slots/README.md

 The `EtherGameDemo.mp4` shows the program working with the testrpc and Metamask extension.

-##### To run and test the program, You need to have the Metamask extension installed on google and you need the Ethereum Testrpc.
+##### To run and test the program, you need to have the Metamask extension installed on google and you need the Ethereum Testrpc.

 1. Install the testrpc via npm. https://github.com/ethereumjs/testrpc